QC-at-Davis/QCC/src/How-Quantum-Computing-Works/The-Qubit/The-Qubit.md

   <img  src="/How-Quantum-Computing-Works/The-Qubit/qubit.png" style="height: 50%; width: 50%; background-color: white;">
 </p>

-This result should remind you of the probabalistic nature of Quantum Computation already hinted by the __BQP__ and __QMA__ complexity classes where we a problem needs to be solved correctly AT LEAST some fraction of the time to fall into the quantum complexity classes.
+This result should remind you of the probabilistic nature of Quantum Computation already hinted by the __BQP__ and __QMA__ complexity classes where we a problem needs to be solved correctly AT LEAST some fraction of the time to fall into the quantum complexity classes.

-All of this seems more like a nuisance than somthing to accelerate computation but superposition allows for a property known as __Inherent Parallelism__.
+All of this seems more like a nuisance than something to accelerate computation but superposition allows for a property known as __Inherent Parallelism__.

 ### Inherent Parallelism